CarloLucibello/GraphNeuralNetworks.jl/README.md

 This is the monorepository for the GraphNeuralNetworks project, bringing together all code into a unified structure to facilitate code sharing and reusability across different project components.
 It contains the following packages:

 - `GraphNeuralNetwork.jl`: Package that contains stateful graph convolutional layers based on the machine learning framework [Flux.jl](https://fluxml.ai/Flux.jl/stable/).
-This is fronted package for Flux users.
+This is the fronted package for Flux users.
 It depends on GNNlib.jl, GNNGraphs.jl, and Flux.jl packages.

 - `GNNLux.jl`: Package that contains stateless graph convolutional layers based on the machine learning framework [Lux.jl](https://lux.csail.mit.edu/stable/).
 This is fronted package for Lux users.
 It depends on GNNlib.jl, GNNGraphs.jl, and Lux.jl packages.